ni/nimble/packages/nimble-components/src/dialog/specs/README.md

 -   Content
     -   Included in initial styling pass: Yes
     -   Rationale: This is critical for using a dialog
+    -   Additional details:
+        - The content is a `flex` layout container that allows a clinet to easily place multiple items within the dialog.
+        - Content will have a `flex-direction` of `column` so that content stacks vertically.
+        - A `gap` will be provided so that that mutliple content elements have appropriate spacing between them.
 -   Footer buttons
     -   Included in initial styling pass: Yes
     -   Rationale: These buttons are required for interacting with the dialog.
     -   Additional details:
+        -   The footer is a `flex` layout container that allows a client to easily place buttons at the bottom of the dialog.
+        -   If no content is slotted in the footer, the horizontal separator between the footer and content will be removed.
+The height of the footer will also be adjusted to align with the visual design spec.
+        -   If content is slotted in the footer, it will automatially be placed with the correct horizontal spacing between the vertical line and the bottom of the dialog.
-        -   The footer container will have a `flex` layout to allow a client to easily align buttons in the appropriate place within the footer.
-There will not be explicit slots within the dialog for the various alignments of buttons in the footer.
+        -   There will not be explicit slots within the dialog for the various alignments of buttons in the footer.
+        -   Buttons will automatically be placed on the right of the footer, but this can be changed by the client since the footer has a `flex` layout.
+For example, to move the first button to be left-aligned, that button can be styled with `margin-right: auto`.
+        -   The client will control the order of the buttons within the footer.
         -   There will be no connection between the `prevent-dismiss` attribute on the dialog and the state of the buttons because the dialog will not make any assumptions about the action associated with any button slotted in the footer.
         -   There will be no automatic applying of an `appearance` to any of the buttons.
 It is the client's responsibility to specify the appropriate `appearance` for all buttons slotted in the footer.
-        -   If no buttons are slotted in the footer, the horizontal separator between the footer and content will be removed.
-The height of the footer will also be adjusted to align with the visual design spec.

 Shadow DOM: